csc-4402-dream-team/databaseProject/README.md

 ### Database Configuration

 By default, this project uses an in-memory H2 database for development.
-You can configure the database settings in the `application.properties` file in the backend project.
+We configured the default database settings in `application.properties` file in the backend project.
+Two files load and populate the database, located under the resources folder in the backend.
+There is schema.sql and data.sql, which creates the schema and adds dummy data to the database.

 ### Accessing the Application User Interface